bmoar/flask-truss/README.md

 any other services.
 By default, this command will run nosetests with coverage and cover-branches.

 ##Other Useful Bits
-1. `appname/appname/lib/logger.py` contains a decorator called `flask_endpoint`, written by @bmoar, that logs a percentage of traffic that hits an endpoint.
+1. `appname/appname/lib/logger.py` contains a decorator called `log_endpoint`, written by @bmoar, that logs a percentage of traffic that hits an endpoint.
 1. `appname/appname/setup.py` includes two
 [entry points](https://pythonhosted.org/setuptools/setuptools.html#automatic-script-creation)